Bridges to Prosperity

 Bridges to Prosperity (B2P) is a national organization that partners with university chapters to build footbridges for rural, isolated communities all over the world who lack access to basic needs during the rainy season.
 In many of these communities, children must cross the river to get to school and families must pass in order to access the main road that leads into town.
 The rainy season turns seemingly innocent rivers into dangerous and impassable obstacles.
 In these cases, a footbridge grants people year round access to these basic needs that many of us take for granted.

 National B2P subsidizes university chapter bridge projects.
 We are responsible for one third of the bridge cost as well as the support we receive from B2P staff.
-This adds up to $13,000.
-In addition, our team will be responsible for the travel of roughly 10 students to Panama.
+This adds up to $30,000.
+In addition, our team will be responsible for the travel of roughly 10 students to Panama, where our project is located this year.
 Our team is fully confident that we will be successful in changing the lives of another community in Panama.
 Every donation makes a difference as we work toward this important goal.

-This past year, our student team successfully helped the community of Vallecito, Panama gain access to the main road during the rainy season by helping them construct the Vallecito footbridge.
-Working and living with the dedicated community was a learning experience and inspiration like no other for myself and the other students involved.
-We returned from Panama feeling proud of what we had accomplished, but also determined to it again.
+This past year, our student team successfully helped the with site visits of many possible bridge locations throughout Panama.
+Surveying and living with dedicated communities was a learning experience and inspiration like no other for myself and the other students involved.
+We returned from Panama feeling proud of what we had accomplished, but also determined to do it again.

-This year our dedicated and eager team of students has already gotten started on preparing for our new project.
-Having witnessed the importance of this project first hand and learned from the challenges it presents, we are ready to truly make a difference this year as we continue to establish our legacy on this campus and in another, very far part of the world.
+This year, our dedicated and eager team of students has already gotten started on preparing for our new project.
+Having witnessed the importance of our past project and site visits first hand and learned from the challenges it presents, we are ready to truly make a difference this year as we continue to establish our legacy on this campus and in another, very far part of the world.

 For additional information visit our Facebook page! https://www.facebook.com/BridgesToProsperityLehigh